tomas-fryza/avr-examples/lab4-lcd/README.md

 ## Part 4: Stopwatch

 1. Use Timer/Counter2 16-ms overflow and update the stopwatch LCD value approximately every 100&nbsp;ms (6 x 16 ms = 100 ms) as explained in the previous lab.
 Display tenths of a second only in the form `00:00.tenths`, ie let the stopwatch counts from `00:00.0` to `00:00.9` and then starts again.
-Update LCD values within the forever loop in `main` function when global flag variable `update_lcd` is equal to `1`.
+Update LCD values within the forever loop in `main` function when global `flag` variable is equal to `1`.

    ![LCD screenshot](images/screenshot_lcd_tenths.png)